-Using a sit-stand desk can save you serious problems in years to come.
-It may seem counter-intuitive, but standing at your desk rather than sitting all day is a great way to protect your spine.
-And although you might think it'll tire you out, most people say it makes them feel more energised and creative.
+Swapping to a sit-stand desk could help prevent health problems in years to come; standing rather than sitting at your desk all day is a good way to protect your spine and keep it aligned, and while you might (quite reasonably) fear that it'll leave you feeling worn out, many people say that working at a standing desk makes them feel more creative and energised.

 Read on for more advice on using a standing desk, followed by our top picks for the best sit-stand and standing desks available right now.